 Without a surface level desire, there won’t be a firm plan.
 So, like the main character in “What Is Remembered”, this is a young woman who (literally) goes along for the ride, propelled forward on her journey by a man who does have a plan.
 Neil’s plan is to use her for company (modern speak: emotional labour) by taking her with him on a car ride to a bootlegger’s house so he can get wasted.

-“Passion” is an example of a narrative with what I call a psychological battle underscored by an adjacent battle.
+“Passion” is an example of a narrative with what I call a psychological big struggle underscored by an adjacent big struggle.

 Psychological Battle: The memory, which may or may not be real, that Neil ‘wound his arms around her, held her so tightly…’ This non-sex, maybe didn’t even happen scene would feel, on its own, anticlimactic, which is why Alice Munro decides to give us the sideshadowing of the car accident, which is not them, but could so very easily have been them.